Meet The Team

 Wendy Morrow

-She sang in the Cambridge University Musicians Choir whilst studying and since then has lead many community choirs including the New Milton Community Choir and the Lantern Community Choir.
-She worked as a Music Teacher for 15 years and developed the Upper School Musical Curriculum for The Ringwood Waldorf School as well writing Musical Theatre productions with her students.
+She sang in the Cambridge University Musicians Choir whilst studying and since then has lead many community choirs including the New Milton Community Choir and the Lantern Community Choir and One Voice in Fordingbridge.
+She has worked as a Music Teacher for 15 years and developed the Upper School Musical Curriculum for The Ringwood Waldorf School as well writing Musical Theatre productions with her students.

 Wendy became interested in folk Music whilst living in Edinburgh and her own singer songwriting craft has been influenced by this genre as well as World Music.
 She can often be seen performing at festivals such as the Purbeck, Swanage or Wimborne Folk Festivals as a soloist under the name Wendy Jane or with her band Outlandish